-If you're often out of the house, your Android device might be the main way you connect to the web, and you're also likely to be using public Wi-Fi – whether that's your daily coffee shop visit or when on holiday in Spain.
-That's why it's so important to have the best Android VPN, as you might be relying on it more than you think.
+If you're often out of the house, your Android device may well be the main way you connect to the web, and you're also likely to be using it on public Wi-Fi – whether that's your daily coffee shop visit or when overseas.
+That's why it's so important to have the best VPN for Android, as you might be relying on it more than you think.

 Alongside public Wi-Fi protection, a VPN on Android can also let you watch Netflix and access your mobile banking abroad, avoid location-based price targeting, and stop Google ads tracking you.
 There are plenty of compelling reasons to get one – the hardest part is working out which is the best Android VPN for you.

-The essential features of any VPN app are speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
-It's the combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the best Android VPN on the market.
+The essential features of any Android VPN are speed, security, number of servers and ease of use – with the latter being the biggest concern for many users.
+It's the combination of these features, as well as a long-standing reputation for quality, that makes ExpressVPN the our favorite VPN for Android.

-Amongst other features, the best Android VPNs will have a kill switch to protect you in the unlikely event that your connection fails, sparing you from the dangers of whatever network you might be using.
+Among other features, the best Android VPN will have a kill switch to protect you in the unlikely event that your connection fails, sparing you from the dangers of whatever unsecured network you might be using.
 You should also look out for split tunnelling, which separates the traffic of different apps.
-This lets you route some though the VPN while allowing others use your standard connection.
+This lets you route some though the VPN while allowing others to use your standard connection.

 While you'll find Express at the top of this guide, we've pulled together four more very worthy contenders that provide different experiences for different users.
 All you need to do is keep scrolling – it's time to pick the right Android VPN for you and reclaim internet privacy.

 1. ExpressVPN – the very best Android VPN available